Table of Contents

 Data keys are encrypted via the Custom Master Key (CMK) within KMS.
 This improves security and also reduces the time spent to transmit data.
 When resources need to be decrypted, the service requests KMS for the decrypted data key in order to proceed.

-Audit CapabilitiesAuditing is an additional security feature that can be useful to track any changes that have happened within KMS.
+Audit CapabilitiesAuditing is an additional security feature that can be useful for tracking any changes that have happened within KMS.
 This feature is available only when AWS CloudTrail is enabled.

 Each request made to the KMS is recorded in a log file along with information like the user responsible, date and time, the action, and the key used.
 Users can transfer this information to an S3 bucket of their choice.